Actor, Presenter, Director

 Since debuting on TV's SportsCafe in 1996 as an Olympic snail trainer, comedian Leigh Hart has donned moustaches, speedos and a variety of serious journalistic expressions.
 Post SportsCafe, Hart made and presented multiple seasons of Moon TV — two of them nominated for NZ Screen awards — plus Leigh Hart's Mysterious Planet.
 He went on to co-present web show Late Night Big Breakfast, with Jason Hoyte.

 The biggest challenge has probably been certain key bits of furniture getting sold from under us mid-show.
 The show is filmed in a Target furniture store.
 It's hard to keep continuity and is confusing for the guests.
-Leigh Hart on making Late Night Big Breakfast, in a July 2014 Stuff interview
+Leigh Hart on making talk show Late Night Big Breakfast in a furniture store, in a July 2014 Stuff interview

 Funny As traces the history of New Zealand comedy through archive footage, and extensive interviews with local comedy talent.
 Debuting on TVNZ 1 in July 2019, the five-part series explores how Kiwis "have used comedy to navigate decades of profound cultural change".
 Funny As touches on everything from live and musical comedy, to pioneers of Kiwi screen humour (e.g. Fred Dagg, Lynn of Tawa) and the hit exports of later years (Flight of the Conchords, Rose Matafeo).
 The series was made by production/creative agency Augusto, and produced by comedy veteran Paul Horan.